Azure-Samples/azure-openai-rag-workshop/docs/slides/slides.md

 --

 #### Statistical bias
-- LLMs may reflect the biases of the training data
+- LLMs may reflect the biases of the training data (and context) ???
-???
 - Humans do both logical and stereotypical reasoning, LLMs do not have logic
 - Who can give some biases examples?
+  * Optimized code?
+  * Accessible code?
+  * Best language to learn?
 --

 - Examples?